 In August 2016, we entered into the F-star Collaboration Agreement with the F-star entities.
 The goal of the collaboration was the development of Fcabs to enhance delivery of therapeutics across the BBB into the brain.
-In connection with the entry into the F-star Collaboration Agreement, we also purchased an option to acquire all of the outstanding shares of F-star Gamma pursuant to a prenegotiated buy-out option agreement.
+In connection with the entry into the F-star Collaboration Agreement, we also purchased an option to acquire all of the outstanding shares of F-star Gamma pursuant to a pre-negotiated buy-out option agreement.
 In May 2018, we exercised such buy-out option and entered into the F-star Purchase Agreement with the shareholders of F-star Gamma and Shareholder Representative Services LLC, pursuant to which we acquired all of the outstanding shares of F-star Gamma.
 As a result of the Acquisition, F-star Gamma became our wholly-owned subsidiary and the entity's name was changed to Denali BBB Holding Limited.
 In addition, we became a direct licensee of certain intellectual property of F-star Ltd by way of our assumption of F-star Gamma's license agreement with F-star Ltd, dated August 24, 2016.
 Further details regarding the terms of the arrangements between us and the F-star entities, and historic payments between the parties under the agreements, are included in this Annual Report on Form 10-K in the section titled "Business - Licenses and Collaborations."

-Through December 31, 2023 we have recognized consideration paid under the F-star Purchase Agreement of \$49.8 million as research and development expenses consisting of up-front, preclinical and clinical contingent consideration payments, of which \$30.0 million of research and development expense was recognized in the year ended December 31, 2023 for a contingent consideration payment triggered in March 2023 upon the achievement of a specified clinical milestone in the ETV:IDS program.
-There was no contingent consideration of research and development expense recognized in the years ended December 31, 2022 or 2021.
-We recognized \$0.1 million of research and development expense related to the funding of F-star research costs for the year ended December 31, 2021, but none for the years ended December 31, 2023 or 2022.
+Through December 31, 2024 we have recognized consideration paid under the F-star Purchase Agreement of \$49.8 million as research and development expenses consisting of upfront, preclinical and clinical contingent consideration payments, including a \$30.0 million contingent consideration payment triggered in March 2023 upon the achievement of a specified clinical milestone in the ETV:IDS program.
+We did not recognize contingent consideration in the years ended December 31, 2024 or 2022.